 NOTE: This website does not contain the full details of all of the library's policies.
 We have included here brief summaries of the policies that are most frequently referred to by staff or patrons.
-For full policies, see the Marshall Library's Policy binder, available to the public in the reference section.
+For full policies, see the Marshall Library's Policy binder, available to the public in the reference section, or contact us to be given a copy.

 - Children under the age of 11 must be accompanied by an adult when using the internet.
 For children over 11, the library cannot act in the place of parents/guardians in providing direct supervision of children as they explore the internet-- the library is not responsible for the content that they view, or their actions online.